snowballstem/snowball/CONTRIBUTING.rst

 you may be able to use the `wikipedia-most-common-words` script to generate one by extracting the most frequent words from a Wikipedia dump in the language the stemmer is for.
-If the language uses a script/alphabet which isn't already supported you may need to add a regular new regular expression.
+If the language uses a script/alphabet which isn't already supported you may need to add a new regular expression.

 snowball-website repo
 ---------------------